top of page

 An Open Letter to Senator Corker, Senator Alexander, and Representative Duncan:

 In 1954 Joseph Welch famously responded to Joseph McCarthy: “Have you no sense of decency, sir?
 At long last, have you left no sense of decency?”
-Today when I sat down to write you about the despicable priorities encoded in Mr. Trump’s budget, and I searched for a way to salvage a shred of optimism about our country, this quotation came to mind.

-Trump has already done dozens of things that merit a response like Welch’s.
-But perhaps that was true of McCarthy by 1954 too.
-The issue is when enough is enough—when a critical mass takes action, joined by some who were formerly on the fence.
-I urge you in the strongest terms I can convey in words.
-Please get off the fence!
-Do it for the sake of the religious morality I believe you sincerely see yourself pursuing (although it is hard for me to understand this), for the sake of loyalty to our country, or even solely for the long-term self-interest of your party.
+I urge you in the strongest terms I can convey: please get off the fence!
+Do it for the sake of the religious morality I suppose you see yourself pursuing (although it is hard for me to understand this), out of loyalty to our country, or even solely for your party's long-term self-interest.

-At some point, people of decency and intelligence, who have a sincere sense of caring for our country’s future (or even have selfish concerns for their own children!) must call a halt to the gutting and looting of everything in our society except the super-rich and the military.
+At some point, people of decency and intelligence, who have a sincere sense of caring for our country’s future (or even have selfish concerns about their own children!) must call a halt to the gutting and looting of everything in our society except the super-rich and the military.
+What Mr. Trump is doing to our home, with no discernible serious pushback from Republican leaders, is easily worse than the crisis our country faced under McCarthyism.

-I believe that what Mr. Trump is doing to our home, with no discernible serious pushback from Republican leaders, is easily worse than the crisis our country faced under McCarthyism.
-Let’s recall that the top income tax rate in 1954 was 90%, under Republican leadership.
-And is not the decade of the 1950s what Trump’s base is nostalgic for?
-(Granted that Trump himself might prefer a different era—perhaps the Gilded Age with child labor and starvation wages, or the hedonism and sexual license of the 1970s that Republicans used to claim to stand against?)
+Turning to the budget, let's recall that the top income tax rate in 1954 was 90%, under Republican leadership.
+And is not the decade of the 1950s what MAGA is thinking back about with nostalgia?
+(Granted that Trump might prefer a different era—perhaps the Gilded Age with child labor and starvation wages, or the hedonism and sexual license of the 1970s that Trump's degenerate personal brand leans into--the sort of behavior that Republicans used to decry from Bill Clinton or John F. Kennedy?

 Please start over with comprehensive immigration reform (including a path to citizenship for DACA kids and others who in practice have been invited here to work in businesses like Trump’s), rapid expansion of health care toward Medicare for All (to save money, uphold basic human rights enjoyed by people in other countries, and address problems of Obamacare flagged during Trump’s campaign), deep cuts in U.S. military commitments (one of Trump’s campaign promises), a serious proposal (as distinct from a Trump-style scam) for expanding green infrastructure (a major part of Trump’s mandate), and a fundamental rethinking of the utterly irresponsible and immoral tax breaks to the rich.
 (This latter rethinking was also was part of Trump’s mandate—at least insofar as his rhetoric about it was better than the other Republican Presidential candidates.)

 Thank you for considering these ideas.
-With each passing week it becomes harder for me to grant most Republicans the benefit of doubt, that you have a sincere sense of anything I can recognize as Christian morality, nor that you have retained any sense of patriotic or global responsibility to govern for the common good.
+With each passing week it becomes harder for me to grant most Republicans the benefit of doubt, that you have a sincere sense of anything I can recognize as Christian morality, nor that you any sense of patriotic or global responsibility to govern for the common good.

 I do try my best to grant you such sincerity.

-But if so, how can you possibly not be breaking with Trump’s policies—decisively and radically?
-It honestly makes no sense to me.
+But if so, how can you possibly not be breaking with Trump—decisively and radically?
+It makes no sense.
 Please either explain this to me, or do some soul-searching and reconsider.

 Sincerely,